malcommac/Flow/README.md

 <p align="center" >Created by <a href="http://www.danielemargutti.com">Daniele Margutti</a> (<a href="http://www.twitter.com/danielemargutti">@danielemargutti</a>)</p>

 ## WHAT'S FLOW
 Flow is a Swift lightweight library which help you to better manage content in UITableViews.
 It's easy and fast, perfectly fits the type-safe nature of Swift.

 **Say goodbye to `UITableViewDataSource` and `UITableViewDelegate`** : just declare and set your data, let Flow take care of all!

-## WHAT YOU CAN REALLY DO WITH FLOW
+## WHAT YOU CAN DO

-The following code is the only required to create a complete  which shows  some football players *(the complete example is also available in project's demo)*:
+The following code is the only required to create a complete TableView which shows a list of some football players.
+Each player is represented by a class (the model) called `PlayerModel`; the instance is represented into the tableview by the `PlayerCell` UITableViewCell subclass.

 ```swift
 let players: [PlayerModel] = ... // your array of players